bzeeno/riscv-cpu/README.md

 - The immediate value is then passed to the branch and jalr adder, the input b multiplexer for the ALU, and the jal and PC adder.

 ### Store Modifier
 - The store modifier modifies the data to be stored depending on the size of the data to be stored.
+All the store modifier does is 0 extend the data by the required amount.

 ### Load Modifier
-- The load modifier modifies the data to be loaded depending on the size of the data to be loaded and whether or not to sign extend the data.
+- The load modifier modifies the data to be loaded depending on the size of the data to be loaded and whether or not the data must be sign extended.

 ## Instruction Memory
 - Holds the 32-bit instructions